WebberZone/autoclose/readme.txt

 * Fixed close-date results, date controls, DST validation, and discussion age cutoff calculations.
 * Revision deletion now removes orphaned metadata and term relationships.
 * Fixed stale caches, cache invalidation notifications, and per-site cron notification counts.
+* Fixed the `fortnightly` and `monthly` maintenance recurrences, which were selectable but never registered, so choosing either scheduled no maintenance event at all.
+Sites on either setting should confirm a next run on the Tools page.

 = Earlier versions =